 - 1 teaspoon sugar

 - Add in the ground beef and use a wooden spoon to break it up into crumbles.
 Cook fully until no longer pink.
+Drain and discard fat in the bottom of the pot.

 - Measure and add in the chili powder, cumin, celery salt and cayenne.
 Stir to combine.